 Building a table

-For me, one of the main challenges to building a table is making a sturdy joint between the legs and the frame, while still making it possible to take the table apart for moving.
-The obvious and sturdiest choice would be to just use mortise and tenon join the rails (or apron) and the legs together, but that sort of arrangement can't be taken apart for moving.
+The obvious and sturdiest choice would be to just use mortise and tenon join the apron rails and the legs together, but that arrangement can't be taken apart for moving.
 For most commercial wooden tables, the apron rails aren't really joined to the legs.
 Instead, a diagonal piece is mounted between the rails, and a single large bolt that pulls the legs in against the rails, pulling the leg against the apron rails.

 With the holes not quite accurate, the whole thing just doesn't line up properly.
 So the main reason for not doing it this way is frustration.
 If you do opt for this approach, I'd recommend getting leg brace hardware - essentially a metal bracket that replaces the piece of wood at a 45 degree angle.
 Lee Valley Tools sells these.

-for added strength, I join some pieces of doweling into the ends of the rails, which help with alignment and transfer load (ok, this isn't really necessary, but it will help withstand my imagined baby elephant standing on the table).
-For the table I was building for this article, I used some table legs I had scrounged from some discarded library furniture.
-These were made of black walnut.
+For the table I was building here, I used some walnut table legs I scrounged from some discarded library furniture.
 My original idea was to actually dowel the legs with the rails, just to see how well this could be done if one did not have a mortising machine.
 Plus, I could use my clever horizontal boring jig idea.

 So that was a bit of setback.
 I didn't have another two pieces of wood handy for just re-drilling the holes more carefully.
 After some thought, I just cut a mortise with my mortising machine where the holes were drilled in both pieces, and join the apron to the leg with a loose tenon.